Table of Contents

 X olive oil

 Canola oil and other vegetable fats are actually concentrated forms of toxins found in plants.
-These oils have only been introduced into our diet in recent decades, and humans have not historically consumed these substances in large quantities.
+These oils were introduced to our diet only in the last decades, historically humans did not consume these substances in large quantities.
 Studies show that these toxins can harm human health.
 Furthermore, heating vegetable oil can further increase its toxicity.

 It is therefore surprising that many people consider olive oil a healthy food.
 In reality, there is no such thing as a healthy food or a “superfood”.
 Rather, some foods may be more suitable for some people or circumstances than others.
 As far as olive oil is concerned, it is important to note that it is made from unripe and bitter olives that may contain a significant amount of toxins.
-As such, it is advisable to use olive oil in moderation, but in any case it is better to choose animal oils, which are suitable for humans.
+As such, it is advisable to use olive oil as much as possible and in any case it is better to choose animal oils, which are suitable for humans.
 Vascular diseases, including heart diseases, are accelerated by sugar and vegetable oils and not by animal fats and oils.
-One of the causes of them are the small ones which are proteins found mainly in plants and grains that are supposed to prevent them from being eaten by animals.
-An article about lactans and the damage to the blood vessels.
+One of their causes are lectins, which are proteins found mainly in plants and grains that are supposed to prevent animals from eating them.
+An article on lectins and the damage to blood vessels.

-Throughout history olive oil has had many documented uses.
-All cultures used olive mainly as lamp fuel, and this was its greatest value.
+Throughout history, olive oil has had many documented uses.
+All cultures used olive oil mainly as lamp fuel, which was its greatest value.
 Many ceremonies involved the use of olive oil, including the anointing of royalty, warriors and the general public to the religious.
 The term Messiah means “the anointed one”.
-Fragrant olive oils were used to offer offerings to the gods, as salves to cure disease, and to make the skin and hair look healthier.
-The Greeks ritually poured olive oil on the athlete’s skin and then scraped it off with the sweat and dust after the competition.
+Fragrant olive oils were used to offer offerings to the gods, as salves to cure diseases and to make the skin and hair look healthier.
+The Greeks ritualistically poured olive oil on the athlete’s skin and then scraped it off with the sweat and dust after the competition.
 It was also used to make soap and sanctify the dead.
-There is very little existing documentation of the use of olive oil for human consumption.”
+Very little documentation exists of the use of olive oil for human consumption.

 Sea fish V